sqlmapproject/sqlmap/sqlmap-user's-manual.md

 Switches: `--common-columns`

-As per tables, there are cases where `-`-`columns` switch can not be used to retrieve the databases' tables' column names.
+As per tables, there are cases where `--columns` switch can not be used to retrieve the databases' tables' column names.
 These cases usually fit into one of the following categories:

 * The database management system is MySQL ** < 5.0** where `information_schema` is not available.
 * The database management system is Microsoft Access where this kind of information is not available inside system tables.
 * The session user does not have read privileges against the system table storing the scheme of the databases.

-If any of the first two cases apply and you provided the `-`-`columns` switch, sqlmap will prompt you with a question to fall back to this technique.
+If any of the first two cases apply and you provided the `--columns` switch, sqlmap will prompt you with a question to fall back to this technique.
 Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the `--common-columns` switch. sqlmap will perform a brute-force attack in order to detect the existence of common columns across the DBMS.

 The list of common table names is `txt/common-columns.txt` and you can edit it as you wish.